 Facts and Figures

-There are at least 8 different types of HDV called “genotypes,” which are associated with distinct disease progression.
+There are at least 8 different types of hepatitis D called “genotypes,” which are associated with distinct disease progression.
 In general, a more severe disease occurs in genotype 1 and 3, and a milder disease in genotype 2.
 Although a single genotype tends to dominate in an infected person, multiple genotypes can occur in those at high risk for repeated exposure to the virus.

 Prevalence and Genotypes of Hepatitis D Around the World

 - Genotype 1– most common and found worldwide, especially Europe, the Middle East, North America and North Africa

 - Genotype 2 – found in Japan, Taiwan and Russia

 - Genotype 3 – found exclusively in Amazonian region of South America

 - Genotype 4 – found in Japan and Taiwan

 - Genotypes 5 - 8 – found primarily in Africa

 Genotype testing for hepatitis delta is available from the Centers for Disease Control and Prevention (CDC).